Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

 \subsection{Measuring the trapping frequency}

-Fig.~\ref{ics}(a) shows the zero-field critical currents, $I_{c1}$ and $I_{c2}$, of a two-junction annular sample during a statistical batch in which each value of the cooling field, $H_{\perp}$, was maintained for about thousand thermal cycles.
-Each cycle is associated with a progressive integer $i$, so that the index $i$ grows linearly with time.
-Since each cycle lasts slightly less that 4 seconds, the total batch, consisting of 15000 cycles, required about twelve hours.
+Fig.~\ref{ics}(a) shows the zero-field critical currents, $I_{c1}$ and $I_{c2}$, of a two-junction annular sample during a statistical batch in which each value of the cooling field, $H_{\perp}$, was maintained for about a thousand thermal cycles.
+Since each cycle lasts slightly less that 4 seconds, the set of 15000 cycles required about twelve hours.
 The reduction of the critical currents observed during the measurements corresponds to a small decrease (drift) of the bath temperature.
-The middle panel of Fig.~\ref{ics} plots the difference $\delta I_c=I_{c2}-I_{c1}$; we observe that the current jumps have doubled, the signal-to-noise has been somehow lowered and, at the same time, the effect of the temperature drift has been counterbalanced.
-As Fig.~\ref{ics}(c) indicated, the cycle number $i$ shows the step-like dependence of the freezing flux, $\Phi_{f}$, as time goes by.
+Next, Fig.~\ref{ics}(b) plots the difference $\delta I_c=I_{c2}-I_{c1}$; we observe that the current jumps have doubled, the signal-to-noise is lower and, in addition, the effect of temperature drift has been counterbalanced.
+As Fig.~\ref{ics}(c) indicates, the cycle number $i$ shows the step-like dependence of the freezing flux, $\Phi_{f}$, as time goes by.
 Let us call $\Phi_r$ the residual magnetic flux; then, to reproduce the zero-flux condition during the quench, a freezing flux $\Phi_f = -\Phi_r$ needs to be applied.
 Since $\Phi_r$ is, in general, unknown, it is necessary to span $\Phi_f$ over a range at least as large as one flux quantum.

-From the statistical analysis of data this obtained -- such as that shown in Fig.~\ref{ics}(b) -- it is possible to determine the frequency distributions, $f_m$.
-In order to compare loops with different effective area, the trapping frequency, $f_m$, is plotted against the normalized freezing magnetic flux, $\phi_f \equiv \Phi_f /\Phi_0$, rather than the freezing field, $H_{\perp}$.
-Two examples of the computed frequency distributions were given in the main text in Figs.~\ref{distributions}(a) and (b); the statistical data are very nicely fit by a Gaussian behavior, as in Eq.(\ref{eq:f0}).
+From the statistical analysis of data thus obtained it is possible to determine the frequency distributions, $f_m$.
+Two examples of the frequency dependency on the external field are given in Figs.~\ref{distributions}~(a) and (b); we additionally plot 3D simulations for comparable zero-field fluxoid production frequencies in Figs.~\ref{simdists}.
+The data are very nicely fit by the Gaussian form of Eq.~(\ref{eq:f0}).

+Unfortunately, we do not have enough experimental data to show how $\bar p_1$ varies with $\tau_Q$, except that it is in the exponentially suppressed regime.